bryhlee/bryhlee.github.io/index.md

 Prior to ILM, I was a Software Engineering Intern at [Disney Interactive](https://dcpi.disney.com/).
 As part of the Media Technology Engineering divison, I designed and built new software to support Disney's growing asset management infrastructure and spearheaded multiple initiatives to revamp an existing creative content pipeline for web publishing.

 Computer Graphics is both my academic specialization and my primary professional interest.
-As a contributor to the computer graphics and SIGGRAPH community, I am the founding president of Santa Clara University's SIGGRAPH Student Chapter, a [chartered ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.
+As a contributor to the computer graphics and SIGGRAPH community, I was the founding president of Santa Clara University's SIGGRAPH Student Chapter, a chartered ACM chapter that ran educational workshops for topics in computer graphics and interactive media.

-In my free time, you can usually find me reading computer graphics journals, composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
+In my free time, you can usually find me reading composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
 I also do a bit of [storywriting](https://en.wikipedia.org/wiki/Fiction_writing) - feel free to check out my [blog](http://brysonlee.com/blog).

 ## Areas of Expertise